pyvisa/pyvisa/docs/rvalues.rst

     >>> values = inst.query_binary_values('CURV?', datatype='d', is_big_endian=True)

-You can also specify the output container type, just as was shown before.
+You can also specify the output container type, just as it was shown before.

 Writing ASCII values